About me

 Character Creator

 I developed a character creator that replicates the functionality of the Nintendo Wii Mii creator.
-This is a PC application that enables users to create custom characters, selecting from a wide range of options including height, weight, voice pitch, animation style, skin color, hair, eyes, nose, hats, facial hair, accessories, top, gloves, back accessory, waist accessory, pants, and shoes.
+This PC application enables users to create custom characters, selecting from a wide range of options including height, weight, voice pitch, animation style, skin color, hair, eyes, nose, hats, facial hair, accessories, top, gloves, back accessory, waist accessory, pants, and shoes.
 Each option can be customized with any color.
 The application also includes an option to randomly generate a character.
-Once a character is created, it is saved and appears in the character lobby, where users can view, edit, or delete their previous characters.
+Once a character is created, it is saved and appears in the character lobby, where users can view, edit, or delete previous characters.
 Additionally, users can perform a role call, which organizes all characters in a line.
-The application is available for download as an exe or you can find the source code on my GitHub.
+The application is available for download as an executable, and the source code is available on GitHub.

 General Options